 but wants only to ask.

-In her denial of the continued existence of Aboriginal people, Harwood reminds us that time and place are human fabrications created to measure and to contain; that it is our desire to accommodate Truganini not only as a person and a representation of historical events but to make her an iconic image within our collective consciousness, thereby smoothing out the uncomfortable aspects of the place’s brutal, unforgivable history and making it palatable.
+Harwood reminds us that time and place are human fabrications created to measure and contain; that it is our desire to accommodate Truganini not only as a person and a representation of historical events but to make her an iconic image within our collective consciousness, smoothing out the uncomfortable aspects of the place’s brutal, unforgivable history and making it palatable.
 The bases of our cultural identity are well-worn narratives.
-Harwood argued that poetry can provide historical narratives with an apologia, a convincing rationalization of a favoured perspective and context.
-She believed that while it was a horrible, regrettable chapter in the island’s history, Tasmania’s Aboriginal people had been a fragile people unable to withstand the new social context and that their demise was “a parable of fate”.
-The ultimate apologia for their extirpation is her contention that “history’s evil” can become “beautiful” if seen from far enough away.
-Unintentionally perhaps, Harwood thereby echoes the so-called ‘Law of Progress’, Herbert Spencer’s social evolution theory that proposed society moves unfalteringly towards an ever more refined and improved state.
-It has been discredited, as many post-Enlightenment ideas, because it assumed refinement and improvement meant more western European .

-Finally, there is a notable difference in how either woman’s exile ended.
 Gwen Hardwood had a clear belief in an afterlife.
 In 1941, she had entered a Franciscan convent as a novitiate.
 Despite realizing that she wasn’t cut out to be a nun, she remained a committed Catholic her entire life, anticipating an eventual reckoning with God.
-Before that, she was determined to end her physical exile when she died.
+On the other hand, she was determined to end her exile when she died.
 Bear in mind that the Church had not allowed cremation until 1963, and even then, ashes were not be scattered at sea or kept at home in an urn.
-Instead, they were to be buried with due protocol and ritual.
-Nonetheless, when Harwood died in 1995, her body was cremated and her ashes were scattered on the Brisbane River, as she had instructed.
+Instead, they should be buried with due protocol and ritual .
+When Harwood died in 1995, she was cremated and, as she had instructed, her ashes were scattered on the Brisbane River.

-Contemporary accounts of Truganini’s beliefs of life after death suggest she too anticipated being reunited with her kinfolk in the afterlife as long as proper rituals and protocols were observed.
-Being brought back to country is foremost among those.
-But unlike Harwood’s, Truganini’s request to be buried on country was ignored.
+Contemporary accounts of Truganini’s beliefs of life after death suggest she anticipated being reunited with her kinfolk if proper rituals and protocols had been observed.
+Being brought back to country is among the foremost of those.
+But unlike Harwood’s, Truganini’s pleas for a proper funeral to facilitate her spirit’s journey to the afterlife were an echo of a long and wide-spread history that fell on deaf ears.
 Instead, as “the last of her race” her corpse was a curiosity and her bones were flensed and later, held up by wires, put on display in a museum.
 It wasn’t until 1976 that her remains were finally cremated and her ashes scattered on the waters of putalina.

-Had Harwood still been living at Halcyon, she would have been able to see the ceremony from her kitchen window.
+Had Harwood still been living at Halcyon, she may have been able to see the ceremony from her kitchen window.